rileyteige/flight-lessons/Instrument Rating/GPS-Navigation.md

 - Nearest Field, FSS, ATC, VOR
 - Auxiliary info: Winds Aloft, Density Altitude computation

+#### Explain requirements for a GPS receiver to be usable for IFR navigation:
+- Must be installed on the aircraft, hand-held is prohibited and usable for SA only.
+- Must meet Technical Standard Order (TSO) C-129 (or equivalent).
+- Must be "approved" for IFR operation.
+- Must be operated in accordance with POH/AFM or AFM Supplement.
+- Current navigation database (expires every **28** days)
+- Must have RAIM alerting capability
+- Unless GPS is WAAS-equipped, must have non-GPS backup navigation system (VOR/ADF).
+If IFR alternate is required, alternate must have non-RNAV/GPS approach available (make sure it's not NOTAM'd and check for restrictions like NA at Night).

 #### Explain Receiver Autonomous Integrity Monitoring (RAIM).
 - Verifies enough GPS satellites in view, detects position error to identify corrupt satellites.
 - Required for IFR, many VFR-only GPS receivers not equipped with RAIM alerting capability.